Commit a collection estimate to a review set in eDiscovery (Premium)

 Decide whether to Add to a new review set (which is created after you submit the collection) or Add to an existing review set.
 Complete this section based on your decision.

-Configure the Additional collection settings:
+Configure the Retrieval settings:

 B. Cloud attachments: Select this option to include modern attachments or linked files when the collection results are added to the review set.
 This means the target file of a modern attachment or linked file is added to the review set.